cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-voprf.md

 By the properties of RSA, s is clearly a valid signature for m.
 OPRF protocols can be used to provide a symmetric equivalent to blind signatures.
-Essentially the client learns PRF(k,x) for some input x of their choice, from a server that holds K. Since the security of an OPRF means that x is hidden in the interaction, then the client can later reveal x to the server along with PRF(k,x).
+Essentially the client learns y = PRF(k,x) for some input x of their choice, from a server that holds k.
+Since the security of an OPRF means that x is hidden in the interaction, then the client can later reveal x to the server along with PRF(k,x).

-The server can verify that PRF(k,x) is computed correctly by recomputing the PRF on x using K. In doing so, the client provides knowledge of a 'signature' PRF(k,x) for their value x.
+The server can verify that y is computed correctly by recomputing the PRF on x using k.
+In doing so, the client provides knowledge of a 'signature' y for their value x.
 However, the verification procedure is symmetric since it requires knowledge of k.
 This is discussed more in the following section.